-As discussed above, a common misconception is that a person with OCD is a super-organized perfectionistic clean freak preoccupied with everything being sterile and in place.
+As discussed above, a common misconception is that a person with OCD is a super-organized, perfectionistic clean freak who is preoccupied with making sure that everything is sterile and in place.

 This is a misunderstanding I witness quite frequently in family members of a newly diagnosed OCD sufferer.
-A typical dialogue is:
+A typical dialogue may look like this:

 Me: Your son’s symptoms are consistent with Obsessive Compulsive Disorder – OCD.

 Patient’s mom: This just can’t be!
 You gotta see his room!
 And I have to make him shower, otherwise he won’t!

 The fact is the diagnosis of OCD has nothing to do with cleanliness, per se.
 Even though a fear of contamination is a common obsession in OCD, there are other obsessions that include:

 - Fear of harming self or others, or being responsible for causing a horrible event or making a dreadful mistake.

 - Unwanted sexual thoughts - often about changing sexual orientation or fear of being a paedophile.